whiteverhouse/RAG-for-games-instruction/README.md

 # Game Q&A RAG Chatbot

 A RAG-based chatbot for answering game-related questions.
-It parse and vectorize gamebooks of board games for info storage and retrieval, and uses DeepSeek's API for response generation and searches for relevant info in the database.
+It parses and vectorizes gamebooks of board games for info storage and retrieval, uses DeepSeek's API for response generation and searches for relevant info in the database.

 ## Features
 - Web-based user interface with conversation history for improved interaction